NATURE KIDS ACTIVITY BOOK – LAKE TAHOE EDITION

 Cover, interior pages, and coloring page for Nature Kids Activity Book - Lake Tahoe Edition by Kristen Schwartz

-This activity book was inspired by With Love, From Tahoe, my all-ages environmental stewardship book.
-Together, they give families tools to notice, care for, and protect the places they love.
+It was inspired by With Love, From Tahoe, my all-ages environmental stewardship book.
+Both books offer families practical tools to notice, care for, and protect the places they love.

 watercolor Illustration of a mother bear and two cubs exploring a river bank by Kristen Schwartz

-Kids are naturally curious, creative, and full of problem-solving ideas.
+Children are naturally curious, creative, and full of ideas.

-They don't need us to have all the answers.
-They need invitations to explore, observe, wonder, and act in ways that feel possible and joyful.
+They just need invitations to explore, observe, wonder, and take action in ways that feel possible and joyful.

 That's what this book provides.